Online Prevention Training

 Why It's Important

 UC is proud of its growing population of non-traditional Bearcats, and we believe it's important for students of every background to complete the programs.
-Discrimination, harassment, violence, and alcohol/other drugs affect us all, regardless of age, gender, and any other identity.
+Discrimination, harassment, violence, mental wellness, and alcohol/other drugs affect us all, regardless of age, gender, and any other identity.
 In addition, anyone taking classes at UC is protected under Title IX, so even if you're well-versed in discussions of sex and gender equity, it's still important for you to know your rights as a member of our community.
 For these reasons, the course is required for all non-traditional and distance learning students.

 How to Access